luizof/Arraiadolowis3/README.md

 docker run -p 3000:3000 arraia
 ```

-Then access `http://localhost:3000/` for slides and `http://localhost:3000/admin.html` for admin panel.
+Then access `http://localhost:3000/` for slides, `http://localhost:3000/admin.html` for the admin panel and `http://localhost:3000/lineup.html` for the lineup editor.